-The Auto-Negotiation Advertisement Register (ANAR) indicates the auto-negotiation abilities to be advertised by the DP83816 device.
+The Auto-Negotiation Advertisement Register (ANAR) indicates the Auto-Negotiation abilities to be advertised by the DP83816.
 All available abilities are transmitted by default, but any ability can be suppressed by writing to the ANAR.
 Updating the ANAR to suppress an ability is one way for a management agent to change (force) the technology that is used.

 The Auto-Negotiation Link Partner Ability Register (ANLPAR) is used to receive the base link code word as well as all next page code words during the negotiation.
-Furthermore, the ANLPAR is updated to either 0081h or 0021h for parallel detection to either 100 Mb/s or 10 Mb/s, respectively.
+Furthermore, the ANLPAR will be updated to either 0081h or 0021h for parallel detection to either 100 Mb/s or 10 Mb/s respectively.

-The auto-negotiation expansion register (ANER) indicates additional auto-negotiation status.
+The Auto-Negotiation Expansion Register (ANER) indicates additional Auto-Negotiation status.
 The ANER provides status on:

-- Parallel detect fault occurrence (bit 4) - Link Partner support of the next page function (bit 3) - DP83816 support of the next page function (bit 2).
-The DP83816 device supports the next page function. - Current page being exchanged by auto-negotiation has been received (bit1) - Link Partner support of auto-negotiation (bit 0)
+- Parallel Detect Fault occurrence (bit 4) - Link Partner support of the Next Page function (bit 3) - DP83816 support of the Next Page function (bit 2).
+The DP83816 supports the Next Page function. - Current page being exchanged by Auto-Negotiation has been received (bit1) - Link Partner support of Auto-Negotiation (bit 0)

-5.3.6.2 Auto-Negotiation Parallel Detection
+3.4.3 Auto-Negotiation Parallel Detection

-The DP83816 device supports the parallel-detection function as defined in the IEEE 802.3u specification.
-Parallel detection requires both the 10 Mb/s and 100 Mb/s receivers to monitor the receive signal and report link status to the auto-negotiation function.
-Auto-negotiation uses this information to configure the correct technology in the event that the link partner does not support auto-negotiation yet is transmitting link signals that the 100BASE-TX or 10BASE-T PMAs (physical medium attachments) recognize as valid link signals.
+The DP83816 supports the Parallel Detection function as defined in the IEEE 802.3u specification.
+Parallel Detection requires both the 10 Mb/s and 100 Mb/s receivers to monitor the receive signal and report link status to the Auto-Negotiation function.
+Auto-Negotiation uses this information to configure the correct technology in the event that the Link Partner does not support Auto-Negotiation yet is transmitting link signals that the 100BASE-TX or 10BASE-T PMAs (Physical Medium Attachments) recognize as valid link signals.

-If the DP83816 device completes auto-negotiation as a result of Parallel Detection, bits 5 and 7 within the ANLPAR register are updated to reflect the mode of operation present in the link partner.
-Note that bits 4:0 of the ANLPAR are also set to 00001 based on a successful parallel detection to indicate a valid 802.3 selector field.
-Software may determine that negotiation completed through parallel detection by reading the ANER (98h) register with bit 0, link partner auto-negotiation Able bit, being reset to a zero, when the auto-negotiation complete bit, bit 5 of the BMSR (84h) register is set to 1.
-If configured for parallel detect mode, and any condition other than a single good link occurs, then the parallel detect fault bit, bit 4 of the ANER register (98h), is set to 1.
+If the DP83816 completes Auto-Negotiation as a result of Parallel Detection, bits 5 and 7 within the ANLPAR register will be updated to reflect the mode of operation present in the Link Partner.
+Note that bits 4:0 of the ANLPAR will also be set to 00001 based on a successful parallel detection to indicate a valid 802.3 selector field.
+Software may determine that negotiation completed via Parallel Detection by reading the ANER (98h) register with bit 0, Link Partner Auto-Negotiation Able bit, being reset to a zero, once the Auto-Negotiation Complete bit, bit 5 of the BMSR (84h) register is set to a one.
+If configured for parallel detect mode, and any condition other than a single good link occurs, then the parallel detect fault bit will set to a one, bit 4 of the ANER register (98h).